Leilamag/C-Programming/01-Setup.md

 - Click on downloads.
 - Click the binary release and select for your system architecture.
 - Go for the `codeblocks` with `mingw` setup, what this does or means is that we can install the IDE (`codeblocks` and also a C compiler).
+- And click `sourceforge` to get you the file.

 > [!NOTE]